robertdebock/ansible-role-go/README.md

 # Where to place go
 go_destination: /usr/local

-# Where to download packages to.
+# Where to download packages to, aka GOROOT.
 go_path: /root

 # Some Docker containers do not allow managing services, rebooting and writing